-- The levels of glucose in the blood and the other nutrients inside of cells.
+- The glucose levels in the blood and the other nutrients inside of cells.

 - Our metabolic rate.

 Homeostasis is quite important for athletes to understand.
-It is important for people to be in an equilibrium with their outside environment stimuli acting on you.
-An example more relevant to athletes would be, when you have spent a lot of time lifting weights and such, your muscles grow bigger out of necessity to adjust to the needs and the stress exerted.
-The hormone levels change to meet this new demand, long with many other things like the energy production.
-We can see this also with those that run, or really anyone who does anything on a regular basis.
-The change occurs over time as the body adjust to the stress put on it.
+It is important for people to be in equilibrium with their outside environment stimuli acting on them.
+An example more relevant to athletes would be when you have spent a lot of time lifting weights and such, your muscles grow bigger out of necessity to adjust to the needs and the stress exerted.
+The hormone levels change to meet this new demand and many other things like energy production.
+We can see this also with those who run or do anything regularly.
+The change occurs over time as the body adjusts to the stress put on it.

 Of course, nutrient homeostasis will play an important part also.
-Eating too much bad food affects you negatively, and so does eating too little food.so everything becomes about this balance, and it works day to day in small steps.
+Eating too much bad food affects you negatively, as does eating too little food.
+So everything becomes about this balance, and it works day to day in small steps.

-Many processes all come into play to make up the metabolism of the human body. we categorize the processes as either catabolism or anabolism.
+Many processes all come into play to make up the human body’s metabolism.
+We categorize the processes as either catabolism or anabolism.
 These are going to happen at the same time, but the magnitude of them will differ.

-Anabolism is the term we use for building and creating larger molecules from the smaller materials.
-The net result is going to be a new cell material like a protein, enzyme, or some tissue.
+Anabolism is the term we use for building and creating larger molecules from smaller materials.
+The net result will be a new cell material like a protein, enzyme, or some tissue.

-Catabolism is what we describe as the chemical reactions that will break down a molecule that is complex and make it the simpler ones for energy and other processes.
-Anti-catabolic training refers to stopping the breakdown of muscles and bodily tissues as much as possible.
-It is bound to happen but minimizing this is key.
+Catabolism is what we describe as the chemical reactions that will break down a molecule that is complex and make it simpler for energy and other processes.
+Anti-catabolic training stops the breakdown of muscles and body tissues as much as possible.
+It is bound to happen, but minimizing this is key.